COMP2150-24s1/level-design-assessment-Mingyou-Han/README.md

 The player then falls to death, to return to the previous checkpoint.

-sidenote: the trigger is placed on the landing zone to trigger the spike removal seen in next section.
+sidenote: the trigger is placed on the landing zone to trigger the spike removal seen in the next section.

 ### 2.4.
 Moving Platforms and checkpoints (also gun pickup)